chaquo/build-wheel/README.md

 # Adding a package

-Create a new subdirectory in `packages`.
+Create a recipe directory in `packages`.
 Its name must be in PyPI normalized form (PEP 503).
-Alternatively, you can create this subdirectory somewhere else, and use the `--extra-packages` option when calling `build-wheel.py`.
+Alternatively, you can create this directory somewhere else, and pass its path when calling `build-wheel.py`.

-Inside the subdirectory, add the following files:
+Inside the recipe directory, add the following files:

 * A `meta.yaml` file.
 This supports a subset of Conda syntax, defined in `meta-schema.yaml`.
 * For non-Python packages, a `build.sh` script.
 See `build-wheel.py` for environment variables